samhiatt/node-ableton-push2/doc/midi.md

 ...
 ```

-### MIDI Message Reference
+### MIDI Message Event Types
-The following table describes the MIDI message types that are supported and the parameters of each:
+The following table describes the MIDI message event types that are supported and the parameters of each:

 | Type               | Parameter          | Parameter        | Parameter      |
 |--------------------|--------------------|------------------|----------------|